knights, chivalry, knighthood, order of knights, order of chivalry, chivalric order, knightly order, order of knighthood

 • Promote and preserve English heritage through community events and educational initiatives.

-Additionally, we organise a variety of fundraising events and campaigns.
+Additionally, our noble order of knighthood organise a variety of fundraising events and campaigns.
 The net proceeds from these initiatives are directed entirely to the charities we support, ensuring that every effort contributes to making a meaningful difference in the lives of those in need.